jpb4git/docs/src/docs/overview/aiWARE-in-depth/controller.md

 Controller HTTP API is implemented using the _fasthttp_ Go library.
 We are using a RESTful style for these HTTP-based APIs.

-The APIs are defined at [https://github.com/veritone/project-edge/tree/master/api/controller](https://github.com/veritone/project-edge/tree/master/api/controller) in swagger definition.
+The APIs are defined at [https://github.com/veritone/project-edge/tree/master/api/controller](https://github.com/veritone/project-edge/tree/master/api/controller) in Swagger definition.

 General notes:

 - GET must be idempotent.
-E.g., it cannot change resources
+E.g., it cannot change resources.
-- POST can either create, update resources or take action
+- POST can either create, update resources or take action.
-- PUT same as POST for this
+- PUT same as POST for this.
-- DELETE will take action and typically be STOP or DELETE
+- DELETE will take action and typically be STOP or DELETE.
 - PATH will not be used currently.
 If used, it will be used for updates to a resource.

 ### Request Bodies